 Costco credit card processing is garbage.

-Costco merchant accounts are actually provided by a processor called Elavon.
+Be aware that Costco merchant accounts are actually provided by a processor called Elavon.
 Costco pushes tiered pricing, and it uses bait-and-switch advertising for rates.
-Costco is a great place to buy bulk groceries, but it is best to avoid Costco for credit card processing services.
+It may be a great place to buy bulk groceries, but it is best to avoid Costco for credit card processing services.

 Sam’s Club credit card processing is almost as bad as Costco’s!

-Sam's Club credit card processing is only slightly better than Costco's, which is like saying being robbed at knife-point is slightly better than being robbed at gun-point.
-Sam's Club offers processing services through First Data, and it pushes the same expensive tiered pricing as Costco, using the same questionable advertising tactics.
-However, Sam's Club has been known to offer interchange pass through if you ask for it specifically.
+Believe it or not, Sam’s Club credit card processing is only slightly better than Costco’s, which is like saying being robbed at knife-point is slightly better than being robbed at gun-point.
+While Costco works with Elavon, Sam’s Club offers processing services through First Data, but pushes the same expensive tiered pricing as Costco, using the same questionable advertising tactics.
+However, Sam’s Club has been known to offer interchange pass through if you ask for it specifically.
 It is generally a good idea to avoid big box retailers for credit card processing services.

 Failing to clear your batch results in higher fees.